 The Golden Retriever is one of the most popular dog breeds in the United States.
 They were bred to retrieve birds undamaged.
 This led to the development of a soft mouth, which basically means that the dog doesn’t bite down hard.
 They also have an instinctive love of water – a requirement for the work they were bred for.

 This breed is most suited for suburban or country living, as they require quite a bit of exercise.
 They are quite intelligent and train easily, making them suitable dogs for first-time owners.
-The typically Golden Retriever is calm and very eager to please.
+The typical Golden Retriever is calm and very eager to please.
 They will do practically anything you say and respond readily to commands.

 2. Siberian Husky